 Featured Video

-Esther Calzada is the associate dean for equity and inclusion, and the Norma and Clay Leben Professor in Child and Family Behavioral Health at the Steve Hicks School of Social Work.
-She also holds faculty affiliate positions in the Population Research Center and the Llilas Benson Latin American Studies and Collections at UT Austin, and in the Department of Population Health at the New York University School of Medicine.
+Esther J. Calzada is the Norma and Clay Leben Professor in Child and Family Behavioral Health and Associate Dean for Research at the Steve Hicks School of Social Work.
+She also serves as the Director of the Texas Center for Equity Promotion (https://texcep.education.utexas.edu/) in the College of Education, and holds faculty affiliate positions in the Population Research Center and the LLILAS Benson Latin American Studies and Collections, as well as in the Department of Population Health at the New York University School of Medicine.

-Professor Calzada serves as associate editor for the Journal of Latin@ Psychology and Cultural Diversity and Ethnic Minority Psychology.
+Professor Calzada serves on the Governing Council for the Society for Research in Child Development and as associate editor for the Journal of Latinx Psychology and Cultural Diversity and Ethnic Minority Psychology.
 She received her B.A. from Duke University and her Ph.D. from the University of Florida.

 Professional Interests